Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

-  echo "⚠️  First 1-2 hours will have connection prompts" echo "   This is normal - you're building your baseline" echo "" read -p "Install OpenSnitch? (yes/NO): " confirm echo ""
+  echo "⚠️  First 1-2 hours will have connection prompts" echo "   This is normal - you're building your baseline" echo "" read "confirm?Install OpenSnitch? (yes/NO): "
+  echo ""

   if [[ "$confirm" != "yes" ]]; then